 This basic supplement approach, reflecting your physiological needs, reduces the risk of experiencing negative side effects of dietary supplements, and, at the same time, it enlarges vitamin benefits.

-Analogously, after drinking orange juice (one of the foods high in vitamin c) or after having a drink made with ascorbic acid powder and water, it would make sense to rinse your mouth with plain water to wash away any of the remaining acid from vitamin C.
+Analogously, after drinking orange juice (one of the foods high in vitamin C) or after having a drink made with ascorbic acid powder and water, it would make sense to rinse your mouth with plain water to wash away any of the remaining acid from vitamin C to avoid tooth demineralization.

 For the most part nutrients and ingredients used in formulas or compositions of vitamins and health supplements are elements or substances commonly found in food.